FBA/islandora_autocomplete/modules/sparql/README.md

 =====================================================

-This README file is for the "Sparql Submodule" of the "Islandora Autocomplete Module" .The "Sparql Submodule" is also a component of the "FBA Object Linker Module", and because the code for the "FBA Object Linker Module" is spread across a number of other existing modules, this README file also serves as the README file for that module.
+This README file is for the "Sparql Submodule" of the "Islandora Autocomplete Module" .The "Sparql Submodule" is just one component of the "FBA Object Linker Module", and because the code for the "FBA Object Linker Module" is spread across a number of other existing modules, this README file primarily serves as the README file for that module.

-Dependecies:
+Prerequisites for the FBA Object Linker Module:

 Islandora-6.x-13.1
 Tuque-1.x
 PHP 5.3.3+
-ARC2 (this is included as part of the download at https://github.com/FBA/islandora_autocomplete/tree/6.x/modules/sparql/arc)
+arc2

 Installation Instructions: